CapitalOM/QB-API/README.md

 `npm run serve`

 It will then be run on port 3000 of the local host via `localhost:3000/api/questions`.

+Note that you must add the variable `MONGO_URI` (which comes from your own MongoDB database configuration) to a `.env` file to access the DB.
+You can also add `PORT` if you want to change it from 3000, `FRONTEND` if you want to add a frontend, and `NODE_ENV` if you want to change it to `development` and see error codes.

 #### Insomnia